 Watching your newborn sleep peacefully in your arms is a beautiful thing.
-But having an older baby, or toddler, who is unable to fall asleep without being rocked in your arms is less of a joy.
-Especially when this happens three or four times a night, every night.
+But having an older baby, or toddler, who is unable to fall asleep without being rocked in your arms is less of a joy, especially when this happens three or four times a night, every night.

-Wondering how to teach baby to sleep alone without using you as a crutch?
+Wondering how to teach your baby to sleep alone without using you as a crutch?
 Read on and discover everything you need to know about helping your baby fall asleep alone.

 - Create an inviting sleeping environment, but don’t make it exciting.

 - Develop a calming bedtime routine that minimizes stimulation.

 - A cuddle before bed is fabulous, but don’t rock your baby.

 - Lay your baby down to sleep while they are calm and relaxed, but still awake.

 - Do not rush to comfort them at the slightest sound.